 32. “I Wanna Rock” By Twisted Sister

-In 1984, American heavy metal band Twisted Sister released “I Wanna Rock”, a song that would become one of the most iconic anthems of the 1980s.
-Penned by lead singer Dee Snider, “I Wanna Rock” is a fist-pumping ode to the power of rock ‘n’ roll.
-With its driving guitar riff and catchy chorus, the song quickly rose to the top of the charts, cementing Twisted Sister’s place as one of the biggest bands of the decade.
+“I Wanna Rock” is a fist-pumping ode to the power of rock ‘n’ roll.
+With its driving guitar riff and catchy chorus, the song quickly rose to the top of the charts, peaking at 68 on the US Billboard Top 100.
+This song was instrumental in cementing Twisted Sister’s place as one of the biggest bands of the decade.

 33. “T.N.T” By AC/DC